ro-py/ro.py/docs/get-started.md

 SyntaxError: 'await' outside function
 ```

 This may seem confusing - but this is intended design.
-The authors of Python's `asnycio` determined that it is critically important to mark places of suspend in code.
+[Learn more about asyncio design](https://lukasa.co.uk/2016/07/The_Function_Colour_Myth/)
-To fix this, we need to wrap our code in an asynchronous function, and then run it with `get_event_loop()run_until_complete`, like so:
+To fix this, we need to wrap our code in an asynchronous function, and then run it with `get_event_loop().run_until_complete`, like so:
 ```python
 import asyncio
 from roblox import Client